-Opsgenie is a modern incident management platform which centralises and organises Alerts, reliably notifies the appropriate people, and enables them to effectively communicate and take rapid action throughout an Incident’s lifecycle.
+The Opsgenie incident management platform centralises and organises alerts, reliably notifies the appropriate people, and enables them to effectively communicate and take rapid action throughout an incident’s lifecycle.

-Alert and on-call management tools are highly customisable within Opsgenie and facilitate granular control of notification preferences for Services, Teams and individual Users.
-These features make Opsgenie particularly desirable as they can prevent downtime caused by overlooking major alerts, whilst stopping teams getting distracted by being overloaded with low-priority alerts.
+Alert and on-call management tools are highly customisable within Opsgenie and facilitate granular control of notification preferences for services, teams and individual users.
+These features make Opsgenie particularly desirable as they can prevent downtime caused by overlooking major alerts, whilst stopping teams from getting distracted by being overloaded with low-priority alerts.

 Opsgenie defines two user structures – Responders and Stakeholders.
 Responders can view and receive notifications, act on Alerts/Incidents and make Opsgenie configurations.
 Stakeholder Users can only be notified about ongoing Incidents and follow their status.